 One of the biggest mistakes you can make as a newbie is biting off more than you can chew.
 Let’s take a look at these two goals.
 “I want to place in the Sundown Marathon next month!” and “I want to lose 10kg in a month!”
 Do they sound realistic?

 A person who has not been exercising or training regularly will not be able to place in a marathon easily, or even finish a marathon without risk of injury.
 Losing too much weight suddenly may also hurt our health and immune system.

 Setting a goal that is too big and unrealistic—and often unsafe—will do more harm than good for us.

 What Is a Healthy Weight?

-If you work OT most nights, it may not be realistic to commit to a 45-minute gym session daily after work.
-Split your workouts: 10 minutes in the morning, 15 minutes during lunch, and 20 minutes after work.
+If you work overtime most nights, it may not be realistic to commit to a 45-minute gym session daily after work.
+Split your workouts: 10 minutes in the morning, 15 minutes during lunch, and 20 minutes after work .Doing

 Example 3: “Lose two kg per month.”Losing two kg per month is attainable; aiming to lose 10 kg per month is unsafe.

 “I want to do 100 push-ups a day.”
 “I want to do 1000 push-ups a day.”
 Which of these sound more attainable to you?